jengalas/pz-adventures-jekyll/_drafts/2023-05-06-in-the-face-of-death-hike-xxv.md

 The trail passes over a few small wooden plank bridges as it crosses the creek, and it is still quite level and easily accessible at this point.
 This is precisely the easy woodland walk that we hoped would provide great anticipation as we drew nearer to the falls, and I think it served that purpose for at least some of us (others may have been talking too much to really notice, but that socialization is also part of the hike).
 After about a mile, though, the trail begins to climb.

 {% include gallery.html gallery_id="gallery5" class="" %}

+Once we reached Mohawk Falls near the top of the climb, we had a decision to make - go back entirely the way we'd come, or try something a little different.
+In order to make somewhat of a loop hike, we decided to take the Old Beaver Dam Road Trail, which has a spur that rejoins the Falls Trail at Ganoga Falls.
+This was a quiet (because no one seems to use it), relatively subdued walk through the woods just west of the spectacle of the falls - such a different environment just a few hundred yards away from the main attraction.

+By the time we joined the main trail again, it was midafternoon and things were getting crazy-busy.
+Loud toddlers and unruly Boy Scouts were just a few of the treasures we had to contend with along the way, but we made it through, getting another look at each waterfall from above.
+Once we reached level ground again, we enjoyed another peaceful walk through the woods along Kitchen Creek while we discussed our pizza options.

 {% include image.html filename="P5065059cvx.jpg" thumb="P5065059b.jpg" caption="As usual, some of us are looking a little too energetic at the end of the hike!" %}